 - 1. In addition to the required physical fitness test, assessment of student learning and skills and accurate reporting of progress will be an ongoing process in physical education. - 2.
-Each student's fifth grade physical fitness test results will be shared as determined by the California Department of Education (CDE).sent to parents and guardians.
+Each student's fifth grade physical fitness test results will be sent to parents and guardians.